MrBendji/Marketing_Strategy_Segmentation/README.md

 ## Customer Segmentation

-We employ the K-Modes clustering algorithm to segment customers into distinct clusters based on various attributes such as job type, marital status, education, and more.
+We employ the  K-Prototype clustering algorithm to segment customers into distinct clusters based on various attributes such as job type, marital status, education, and more.
 This helps us understand the diversity among customers and tailor marketing strategies for each group.

 ---